-IKEA is an internationally known home furnishing retailer.
-It has grown rapidly since it was founded in 1943.
-Today it is the world's largest furniture retailer, recognized for its Scandinavian style.
+An international successIKEA is an internationally known home furnishing retailer.
+It has grown rapidly since it was founded in 1943 and is today the world's largest furniture retailer, recognized for its Scandinavian style.
 The majority of IKEA's furniture is flat-pack, ready to be assembled by the consumer.
 This allows a reduction in costs and packaging.

-Low prices are the cornerstone of the IKEA business idea and the company always tries to do things as efficiently and cost-effective as possible.
+One of the key competitive advantages IKEA has is its extensive knowledge about the customers.
+The company understands the purchasing factors that influence customers to buy and implements the best practices to induce that decision.
+Additionally, low prices are the cornerstone of the IKEA business idea and the company tries to do things as efficiently and cost-effective as possible.
 To drive costs down all the time, the company must find new and innovative ways to do that and to incorporate them in its business model.
-The business’ innovations include new materials that contribute more to a sustainable environment and are less costly or using the newest ways of packaging, handling and transporting materials.
+The business’ innovations include new materials that contribute a sustainable environment and are less costly or using the newest ways of packaging, handling, and transporting materials.